onyia314/school/readme.md

 ```
 edit name ,email ,phone_number , password , reg_number, email_verified_at...

 Do not change the other details (role , active , section_id , 'image').

 seed the database ```php artisan db:seed```

 NOTE : You have to seed the UsersTableSeeder so as to create the master account.

+Serve your application with ```php artisan serve```

+## Things To Know Before Contributing

+### Add Admin and Login as the Admin
+After running the UsersTableSeeder, login withyour email or reg_naumebr.

+create admin(s)

+login as the admin

+### Classes and Sections (Arms)
+a) go to academic settings link to create a class

+b) After creating a class, you have to create a section for this class (what others may call ARMS).

+### School Session and Semesters (Term).
+a)  go to academic settings link to create academic session

+b) proceed to create a semester (Term)

+### Courses
+a) courses are made per session , per semester , per class , per section.

+b) Adding courses for the sections of the same class_id for subsequent semesters does not have to be a pain as the software will suggest these courses.